 2 Peter 1:1-3 – RSV

 1 Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours in the righteousness of our God and Savior Jesus Christ:

 2 May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.

 3 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence.

 Arise now and begin to appropriate an ever flowing supernatural supply of grace from the fullness of Christ to bear Christ-like fruit supernaturally – without any striving, straining, sweating, or struggling.

 Prayer: My Dear Heavenly Father, I am so glad to know that there is an ever flowing supernatural supply of grace from Christ’s fullness for my fruitfulness in life.
-Help me Holy Spirit to receive, draw and appropriate this supply of grace daily, in Jesus’ name.
+Dear Holy Spirit, teach and help me to receive, draw and appropriate this supply of grace constantly, consistently and continuously, in Jesus’ name.
 Amen.